 The Brooklyn Bridge opened to the public on May 24, 1883, thereby connecting Manhattan with Brooklyn for the first time.
 Dubbed the “Eighth Wonder of the World,” early visitors gawked at its immense granite towers and thick steel cables, not to mention its birds-eye views.
 The bridge, which took 14 years and around $15 million to complete, remains among New York City’s top tourist attractions and a busy thoroughfare for commuters.
-On its 130th birthday, here are 10 things you may not know about the frequently photographed landmark.
+Check out 10 things you may not know about the frequently photographed landmark.

 1. Boss Tweed helped get the project started.

 William M. “Boss” Tweed, the infamously corrupt head of New York City’s Tammany Hall political machine, latched on to the Brooklyn Bridge project from the very beginning.
 According to sworn testimony he gave later, he facilitated up to $65,000 in bribes to New York’s aldermen in order to win their backing for a $1.5 million bond issue.
 He then became a major holder of bridge stock and joined a committee charged with managing the project’s finances.
 Tweed allegedly hoped to skim money from the city’s bridge contracts, much as he had done with other large public works.
 But he was arrested in 1871 before he could fully realize his plan.
 It has since been estimated that Tweed and his cronies stole at least $45 million, and perhaps as much as $200 million, from the public coffers during their time in power.

 2. At least 20 people died during the bridge’s construction.